Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 ## Test run

-Let's run `python -m pytest -vs -n auto --headed` - there will be two intened FAILED tests unless an API call fails...
+Let's run `python -m pytest -vs --headed` - there will be two intened FAILED tests unless an API call fails...

-The `-n auto` uses pytest-xdist to determine number of cores and split tests across them.
-One can set number of cores `-n 4` etc.

 Try running PFS without the -n flag or change the number of cores used.